sedzinfo/workingfunctions/docs/reference/simulate_correlation_from_sample.md

-# Generate a dataframe that produces the same correlation matrix as the input dataframe
+# Simulate data preserving the correlation structure of an input data frame

-Generate a dataframe that produces the same correlation matrix as the input dataframe
+Estimates the covariance matrix and column means from the input data, then draws multivariate normal samples that reproduce the same correlation structure.

 ## Usage